Crab mentality

 Live crabs in a bucket

 For example, if one person from the family succeeds, the other siblings may become envious and try to undermine their success.
-A similar effect may occur in friend groups, for example if one friend gets a new job and starts earning twice as much as the other friends.
+A similar effect may occur in friend groups, if one friend gets a new job and starts earning twice as much as the other friends.
+Or on a societal level - some people don't want humanity to flourish because they themselves aren't where they want to be!

 Learn more: